July 18th, 2008

 Overall Impression

-Despite these minor flaws, an excellent book, and one I recommend!
-Check back tomorrow for the long list of positives.
+An excellent book, and one I recommend!
+Check back tomorrow for more positives.

 Here are the other tour members: